flecue/xai-aaai2022/README.md

 This is:
   - Part IV: XAI Tools, Coding and Engineering Practices - 40 minutes of Tutorial

-Other parts are as following inL http://www-sop.inria.fr/members/Freddy.Lecue/presentation/aaai_2022_xai_tutorial.pdf
+Other parts are as following inL http://www-sop.inria.fr/members/Freddy.Lecue/presentation/aaai_2022_xai_tutorial.pdf (to be available on Feb.22 2022)

-Part I: Introduction and Motivation - 20 minutes
+- Part I: Introduction and Motivation - 20 minutes
-Part II: Explanation in AI (not only Machine Learning!) - 40 minutes Part III: On The Role of Knowledge Graphs in Explainable Machine Learning - 40 minutes Part IV: XAI Tools, Coding and Engineering Practices - 40 minutes Part V: XAI Applications, Lessons Learnt and Research Challenges - 40 minutes
+- Part II: Explanation in AI (not only Machine Learning!) - 40 minutes
+- Part III: On The Role of Knowledge Graphs in Explainable Machine Learning - 40 minutes
+- Part IV: XAI Tools, Coding and Engineering Practices - 40 minutes
+- Part V: XAI Applications, Lessons Learnt and Research Challenges - 40 minutes